-A parent must come into the office to sign in their children when they are tardy.
-Students arriving at school after 8:00 for grades 5-8 or after 8:15 for grades R-4 are asked to report to the office and sign in before going to his or her classroom.
+Students must come into the office to sign in when they are tardy.
+This must be done before a student goes to his/her classroom.
+Being tardy means students arriving at school anytime after 8:00 for grades 5-8 or after 8:15 for grades R-4.
 The student will be marked as tardy.
-Parents are asked to make every effort to ensure that children arrive at least five minutes before the start time to make sure they are not tardy.
+Unexcused tardies will count towards a half-day absence per event (arrival before 11 am) or a full day absence (arrival after 11 am).
+Such absences are cumulative during the school year and may ultimately result in the designated truant officer/school administrator, following state rules and law, proceeding with a petition to court regarding compulsory school attendance.
+Parents/Guardians are asked to make every effort to ensure that children arrive at least five minutes before the start time to make sure their children are not tardy.

 We provide a high quality education, and when students arrive late, they affect their own learning as well as disrupting the learning of others.
 To ensure your child can fully access and benefit from our wonderful education, it is vital that he/she arrives on time and ready to learn.
-Five unexcused tardies will result in a meeting with parents to help find a solution to the problem.
+Tardies will be addressed as listed in the absence policy.
 Acceptable reasons for tardiness include appointments or delays due to weather.
-Other situations will be considered excused or unexcused at the discretion of the Principal and Assistant Principal.
+Other situations will be considered excused or unexcused at the discretion of the Principal or Assistant Principal and may result in parent meetings and/or meeting with the truancy officer.